Musiik-fn/650-DRAGON-SLAYERS/REPORT/650Report.md

 Validating and potentially enhancing predictive models for sepsis outcomes can aid clinicians in early identification of high-risk patients, enabling timely interventions and personalized treatment strategies.
 This study contributes to the growing body of evidence supporting the integration of machine learning in critical care settings.

 ## Methodology

+We used the Medical Information Mart for Intensive Care III database version 1.4 ([MIMIC III v1.4](https://doi.org/10.1038/sdata.2016.35)) for the study.
+MIMIC-III, a publicly available single-center critical care database which was approved by the Institutional Review Boards of Beth Israel Deaconess Medical Center (BIDMC, Boston, MA, USA) and the Massachusetts Institute of Technology (MIT, Cambridge, MA, USA), includes information on 46,520 patients who were admitted to various ICUs of BIDMC in Boston, Massachusetts from 2001 to 2012

 ### XGBoost